EnockMagara/molab-2024-09-Enock/WEEK10/DOCUMENTATION.md

 ## Development Journey

-### Week 9: Project Setup and Planning
+### Week 10: Project Setup and Planning
 - Set up the Xcode project and created the basic structure for the MapJournal app.
 - Defined the app's features, user interface, and data models.
 - Researched and selected the necessary frameworks and libraries, such as SwiftUI, MapKit, CoreLocation, and Firebase.
-- Created a project repository on GitHub to track progress and collaborate with the development team.
+- Created a project repository on GitHub to track progress.

-### Week 10: User Interface Development
+### Week 11: User Interface Development
 - Designed and implemented the main views of the app using SwiftUI.
 - Created the Welcome View with a sign-in button and a brief description of the app.
 - Developed the Main View with a tab view containing the Maps, Starred, and Profile tabs.